 Once you start using them, the differences really become apparent.
 For instance, Roku’s home screen shows the channels that you have installed and its menu on the left side, so it’s easy to find what you want.

 Firestick, on the other hand, doesn’t allow you to organize your apps.
-Instead, it shows frequently used apps first.
+Instead, it shows frequently used Firestick channels first.
 Still, it’s easy to navigate, and it also shows recommendations based on what you’ve already watched, as well as new additions to any subscription services you have.

 Overall, Roku’s interface is simpler, and its search function is more advanced.
 It’s also more neutral in what it shows you, whereas Firestick tends to put more emphasis on what’s available on Amazon Prime Video.